OpenDroneMap/FIELDimageR/README.md

 <br />

-> To choose another index to remove soil or weeds, first is necessary identify which values should be cropped out.
-At the example below using index BGI, all values above 1 were removed.
+> *Sugestion:* This function could also be used to build an index to remove soil or weeds.
+First it is necessary to identify the threshold to differentiate soil from the plant material.
+At the example below (B), all values above 1 were considered as soil and further removed using **`fieldMask`** (C & D).

 ```r
 plot(EX1.Indices$BGI)